 Medication can reduce inflammation and improve nerve pain if inflammation surrounds the nerve.

-Sometimes, we use oral NSAIDs such as Iburofen.
+Sometimes, we use oral NSAIDs such as Ibuprofen.

-Other times, oral nerve medications are better.
+At other times, oral nerve medications are more effective.
 Generally, we use either Amitriptyline or Duloxetine.
-Both have pros and cons, so you should discuss these medications with your doctor.
+Both have pros and cons, so it’s essential to discuss these medications with your doctor.

 Nerve Injections

 In some cases, doctors use nerve injections, also called nerve hydrodissection, to reduce pressure on the nerves in the foot.
 Under ultrasound guidance, a needle is placed close to the nerve entrapment.
-Generally, we inject a combination of local anesthetic, sterile water and a low dose of cortisone to reduce inflammation.
-Common injections include Morton’s neuroma injection, tarsal tunnel injection, Baxter’s nerve injections and sural nerve hydrodossection.
+Generally, we inject a combination of local anaesthetic, sterile water and a low dose of cortisone to reduce inflammation.
+Common injections include Morton’s neuroma injections, tarsal tunnel injections, Baxter’s nerve injections, and sural nerve hydrodissection.

 These injections should be performed with ultrasound guidance to improve accuracy and effectiveness.